TASC98/Fantastical-Ideas/README.md

 # Fantastical Ideas
 Thoughts and ideas.
-Anything I think may be helpful for the advancement of AI.
-(Just starting points)
+Starting points of anything I think may be helpful for the advancement of AI and/or society.

 独立